yingj4/yingj4.github.io/_pages/moreAboutMe.md

 ## TV Series
 I love Deadpool (both the comic one and the one Ryan Reynolds plays).
 I am a big fan of Marvel.

 I also love the TBBT series.
-Those series are one of the reasons why I want to do a Ph.D. (half-kidding).
+TBBT is one of the reasons why I want to do a Ph.D. (half-kidding).